renovatebot/renovate/docs/usage/configuration-options.md

 **Automerge and GitHub branch protection rules**

-You must select at least one status check in the _Require status checks to pass before merging_ section of your branch protection rules on GitHub, if you match all three conditions:
+You must select at least one status check in the _"Require status checks to pass before merging"_ section of your branch protection rules on GitHub, if you match all three conditions:

 - `automerge=true`
 - `platformAutomerge=true`, Renovate defaults to `true`
-- You use GitHub's _Require status checks to pass before merging_ branch protection rule
+- You use GitHub's _"Require status checks to pass before merging"_ branch protection rule

 If you don't select any status check, and you use platform automerge, then GitHub might automerge PRs with failing tests!